 By replacing both a tooth and its root, an implant-supported bridge can protect against jawbone atrophy.
 This type of restoration is also often more comfortable and natural-looking than other tooth replacement options.
 Many patients also prefer the superior stability afforded by implant posts.

 It typically takes about four to six months for the posts to fuse with the jawbone through a natural process called osseointegration.
 Once you have healed, your dentist can attach the permanent bridge using small connector pieces known as abutments.

 Bridge the Gaps in Your Smile

 If you are interested in restoring your smile after tooth loss, a dental bridge may be the right solution for you.
-To learn more about the restoration options available at Dearborn Family Dentistry in Livonia, contact our office online or call (313) 565-5507 to speak with a member of our team today.
+To learn more about the restoration options available at Dearborn Family Dentistry in Dearborn, contact our office online or call (313) 565-5507 to speak with a member of our team today.